Arctem/bake/README.md

 None Known at this time.

 ## How to Compile and Run
-- Run cmake_script.sh in terminal.
+- Run cmake_script.sh in terminal to create the makefile and build the project.
   - To make clean, delete the build directory and rerun the script.
 - Go into build/src/
 - Run ./bake &lt;input-file&gt;